easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

 TRANSLATION:
     VS Code: Best at what it does (local editing)
-    Q-IDE:   Does 10x what VS Code does (editing + everything else)
+    Top Dog:   Does 10x what VS Code does (editing + everything else)

     It's like comparing a luxury car to a private jet.
     Car is great.
 Jet just gets you where you need to go 10x faster.